muazzam-akhtar/cub3D-Linux/readme.md

 16.	***HA:***	Figure out what is the event that detects clicking on window edges
 17.	~~***HA:***	Figure out XPM image for pause in center of screen and implement removal~~
 18.	~~***HA:***	Correctly implement # 14~~
-19.	***HA:***	Fix minimap drawing to draw when player is closer to left side of array coords, possibly due coords calculation making coords negative and invalid read
+19.	~~***HA:***	Fix minimap drawing to draw when player is closer to left side of array coords, possibly due coords calculation making coords negative and invalid read~~
+20.	***HA:***	Fix walls drawing in wrong position of image, perhaps because ra->y not correct value.
+X is also not increment in correct amount.

 `#CURRENT STATUS`